funghub/funghub/README.md

   This R notebook normalizes the raw counts with TMM (trimmed mean of M-values) and CPM (counts per million) from Pasilla gene expression.
 A heatmap via a distance matrix is generated with pheatmap library.
 With edgeR, plots of normalized values cpm & tmm are created.
 With dplyr, tidyr, and ggplot2 libraries a density plot of expression values for all samples is created.

 - **[NGS Clustering](https://github.com/funghub/gene_expression_data-clustering)**
-  This R notebook will use statistical techniques to understand a NGS data set and compare gene expression by hierarchical clustering and k-means clustering.
+  This R notebook will use statistical techniques to understand a NGS data set and compare gene expression by hierarchical clustering and k-means clustering (unsupervised learning).
 Explanations of the diagrams are included in the notebook.

   This code will use statistical techniques to understand a NGS data set and compare gene expression by hierarchical clustering and k-means clustering.